William-King977/Mandarin-Chinese-App/README.md

 # About
 A Year 13 project which I didn't finish at the time.
-It's a web app that helps you learn Mandarin Chinese, but with only one lesson.
+It's an application that helps you learn Mandarin Chinese, but with only one lesson.
 This is a continuation of 'Prototype 3'.
 Adding new lessons will basically be a copy and paste of the first lesson.

 # Main Features